cyrillbolliger/conditional-featured-image/README.txt

 2. Frontend

 == Changelog ==
+= 1.4.0 =
+* Makes sure, we do only modify the main post
+* Tested up to WordPress 5.0.0

 = 1.3.0 =
 * Make it more robust so it will also work with [Elementor](https://elementor.com/)
 * Tested up to WordPress 4.9.6